andrewgy8/dandelyon/README.md

 # Dandelyon

-Things are born.
-As time passes, things get old.
-And eventually, everything will eventually come to an end.
+Things are born and as time passes, things get old.
+Eventually, everything will come to an end.

 This is no different with code.

-We believe deprecation should be easy, efficient and predictable.
+Deprecation should be easy, efficient and predictable.

+With the the help of a few decorator functions, you can communicate to your users any changes occurring in upcoming releases.

 ## Getting Started